loremipsumdonec/optimizely-testframework/README.md

 ```
 ##### With Search & Navigation

-If your project uses Search & Navigation, then you will need to install `Lorem.Test.Optimizely.SearchAndNavigation` and add the following packages to the test project.
+If your project uses Search & Navigation, then you will need to install `Lorem.Test.Framework.Optimizely.SearchAndNavigation` and add the following packages to the test project.

 * EPiServer.Find.Cms

-Then you can activate the module by adding `SearchAndNavigationTestModule` in `Lorem.Test.Optimizely.CMS.Engine`.
+Then you can activate the module by adding `SearchAndNavigationTestModule` in `Lorem.Test.Framework.Optimizely.Engine`.

 ```csharp
 public class DefaultEngine : Lorem.Test.Framework.Optimizely.CMS.Engine